CarolinaLag/Todo-list-App/README.md

 _A todo-list made with Javascript as a school assignment, focused on vanilla js_

-Examples of functionality of the todo-list:
+Examples of functionalities of the todo-list:

 - Add a new todo
 - Remove todo